- Biological Inventions

 The draft points out the following impediments to the industry as a result of the legislative void –

 - There is no objectively definable test to assess and determine whether a game will be characterized as a game of skill or chance.
 This puts the onus of assessment on the developer of the game itself.
 Without clarity, innovation and development may be stifled.

-- The variance of regulation among states poses a heavy compliance burden on the platforms.
+- The variance of regulation among states poses heavy compliance burden on the platforms.

 Regulations by ASCI

 Moreover, online fantasy sports platforms are also required to follow the draft guidelines for Advertising on Digital Media (“Influencer Guidelines”) issued by the ASCI in February 2021.
-Considering the impact of influencers on consumers, the Influencer Guidelines suggest certain standards be followed by influencers.
-These standards include specific disclosures of the nature of posts by making prominent labeling of each digital media post, and also provides for the specifications of labeling or disclosures to be followed in picture posts, video posts, and audio posts.
+Considering the impact of influencers on consumers, the Influencer Guidelines suggests certain standards to be followed by influencers.
+These standards include specific disclosures of the nature of posts by making a prominent labeling of each digital media posts, and also provides for the specifications of labeling or disclosures to be followed in picture posts, video posts and audio posts.
 These guidelines have been prescribed so that accurate or correct information regarding the financial and other risks associated with online games are portrayed to the consumers.

 Such active roles by government and regulatory bodies are no doubt a positive step in promoting and expansion of the fantasy sports industry in the country.

 India closing in on becoming Fantasy Sports Hub